3rd Compass -> Group News and Articles -> Ministry Warnings

 • Judaism - True, untainted Judaism is now extinct because of thousands of years of corruption from pagan and dark forces since the times of the first kings of Israel and even before.
 The state of corruption in Judaism is the same as that of the church.
 Many Jewish traditions and "law" today are not truly of God, but came from man-made rules and Satan, like found in the Jewish Halacha, Talmud, and Mishnah, which are texts that came after the Babylonian exile in the 7th Century B.C. and many centuries after the time of Christ.

-These texts are not to be considered scripture or inspired by God in the same way as Biblical scripture (the authenticated scripture of the Old and New Testaments; see Errors of Truth for more) or the Tanakh (the Jewish Old Testament), though they may be treated in the same way as other theological texts which may have some truth and historical record, but must also be treated carefully because they have false teachings and opinions based on false spiritual guidance.
+These texts are not to be considered scripture or inspired by God in the same way as Biblical scripture (the authenticated scripture of the Old and New Testaments; see Errors of Truth for more) or the Tanakh (the Jewish Bible, which is the same as the Old Testament).
+However, they may be treated in the same way as other theological texts which may have some truth and historical record, but must also be treated carefully because they have false teachings and opinions based on false spiritual guidance.
 Authenticated scripture is not tainted by those forces, though translation of God's original words and interpretations of even good Bible translations are often influenced by darkness.

-Jewish teachers have changed much of what God originally gave His people, but know that the Lord warned against changing His words and laws (Deuteronomy 4:2, 12:32; Proverbs 30:6), and Yeshua (Jesus) told the Jews they wrongfully upheld traditions of man over that of God's word (Mark 7:6-13; Matthew 15:3-9).
+Jewish teachers (rabbis) have changed much of what God originally gave His people, but know that the Lord warned against changing His words and laws (Deuteronomy 4:2, 12:32/Devarim 4:2, 13:1; Proverbs 30:6), and Yeshua (Jesus) told the Jews they wrongfully upheld traditions of man over that of God's word (Mark 7:6-13; Matthew 15:3-9).
 Christ even called some Jews and their synagogues, "of the synagogue of Satan" (Revelation 2:9, 3:9), because of their corrupted ways.

 Jewish teaching and understanding remains darkened and can be seen by their translations of the Old Testament.
-Their Hebrew manuscripts are translated no better or even worse than done by the church that is also in error.
-An example from Israel 365, a Messianic Judaism ministry, quoted Deuteronomy 21:12 as "You shall bring her into your house, and she shall shave her head and grow out her nails" when a correct translation is "Bring her into your home and have her shave her head, trim her nails."
-God's meaning is actually opposite of what they interpret the words to mean.
+Their Hebrew manuscripts are translated no better and in many cases even worse than done by the church that is also in error.
+An example from Israel 365, a Messianic Judaism ministry, quoted Deuteronomy/Devarim 21:12 as "You shall bring her into your house, and she shall shave her head and grow out her nails" when a correct translation is "Bring her into your home and have her shave her head, trim her nails."
+God's meaning is actually opposite of what they interpret the words to mean (Note, The Israel Bible, which is promoted by Israel 365, does translate the word for "trim/pare" correctly, though I do not recommend The Israel Bible because it has more bad translation than others; see Choosing a Bible for more about good Bibles).

-These translation and interpretation errors come from not having God's Mind or Spirit to give correct interpretation and from insufficient anointment and training from God.
-Like the church that is in error, they interpret with a carnal or worldly mind that is influenced by darkness and bad and false teaching.
+These translation and interpretation errors come from false beliefs and false teachings, as well as not having God's Mind or Spirit to give correct interpretation.
+They also come from insufficient anointment and training from God, and so, like the church that is also in error, they interpret with a carnal or worldly mind that is influenced by darkness and bad and false teaching.

 And like the corrupted church, their beliefs and viewpoints are often out of touch with the world and truth.
-This was further proven to me when I saw the Israel 365 ministry using a photograph of a waning (dying) crescent moon with a bright star set centered at the opposite edge of the crescent as the header for a 2023 article (below).
+This was also proven to me when I saw the Israel 365 ministry using a photograph of a waning (dying) crescent moon with a bright star set centered at the opposite edge of the crescent as the header for a 2023 article (image below).
 This is symbolism that directly refers to Islam but their material had nothing to do with Islam.

 • The Church of Satan - While it may seem obvious that any Satanic group be avoided, it is not so obvious how they attract people and that they have members in popular media, government, authorities, and our communities.
 Actor Christian Bale gave thanks to Satan publicly at the 2019 Golden Globe awards, and I remember seeing someone wearing a necklace with an upside down cross pendant and wondered what it meant.
 I thought, maybe it was like the sideways cross pendants that often symbolize Christ and our own carrying of the cross under burden, suffering, and pain.